mrd0x/secblog/src/pages/discovering-mcafee-products-zero-day-vulnerabilities/index.md

 Exploiting the vulnerability is extremely easy:

-1. Copy the folder "C:\Program Files\McAfee\Agent" to a location you write access to (e.g. Desktop)
+1. Copy the folder "C:\Program Files\McAfee\Agent" to a location you have write access to (e.g. Desktop)
 2. Run the following command: **maconfig.exe -getsiteinfo \[destination\]**
 3. Use <a href="https://github.com/funoverip/mcafee-sitelist-pwd-decryption">this tool</a> to decrypt the passwords in sitelist.xml